edgedb/edgedb/docs/ai/index.rst

    data.
 Works with OpenAI, Mistral AI, Anthropic, and any other provider with a compatible API.

+2. Python library: ``gel.ai``.
+Access all Gel AI features straight from your Python application.

+3. JavaScript library: ``@gel/ai``.
+Access all Gel AI features right from your JavaScript backend application.

+..
    2. ``ext::vectorstore``: this extension is designed to replicate workflows that might be familiar to you from vectorstore-style databases.
 Powered by ``pgvector``, it allows you to store and search for embedding vectors, and integrates with popular AI frameworks.

-3. Python library: ``gel.ai``.
-Access all Gel AI features straight from your Python application.

-4. JavaScript library: ``@gel/ai``.
-Access all Gel AI features right from your JavaScript backend application.